owlic/Stanford-Cars-Classification/README.md

 # Stanford Cars Classification

-## Overview
+## Introduction
-Image classification (196 types of cars) by using deep residual network.
+This repositiry is about image classification (196 types of cars) by using deep residual network.

 All resources are downloaded from http://ai.stanford.edu/~jkrause/cars/car_dataset.html.